IllinoisRocstar/Nemosys/README.md

 the NEMoSys library can also be enabled.

 ## Version ##
+Version 0.43.0

+NEMoSys follows semantic versioning.
+The versions will be major.minor.patch.
+We will:
+* Increase the patch version for bug fixes, security fixes, and code documentation.
+Backwards compatible; no breaking changes.
+* Increase the minor version for new features and additions to the library’s interface.
+Backwards compatible; no breaking changes.
+* Increase the major version for breaking changes to the library’s interface or breaking changes to behavior.

 ## Getting Started ##
 To acquire NEMoSys, you can download it from Illinois Rocstar's GitHub or clone